Check washing costs millions every year in the U.S. and it is increasing at an alarming rate.

 • Use a black gel pen.
 If you are writing a check, gel pens might have ink that’s harder for criminals to wash off.

-• Drop checks off at the post office.
-Minimize the likelihood that a thief will steal your check by putting it into the mail at the post office rather than leaving it in a blue USPS box.
+• Drop checks off inside the post office rather than leaving it in a blue USPS box.
 Don’t mail checks from your home because thieves may be on the lookout for it.

 • Retrieve mail from your mailbox daily.
 You never know when a thief will try to steal your mail, so it’s best to frequently check your mailbox.
-You can also sign up for Informed Delivery from the USPS to get an email with images of the letter-sized mail you should receive each day.
+Sign up for Informed Delivery from the USPS to get an email with images of the mail you should receive.

 • Ask for a USPS mail hold when traveling.